izzziz/izzNews/README.md

 ![](izNewsss.png)

-## Concepts used to make Application.
+## Concepts used to make Application

 - Creating classes and stuctrues
 - Implement the Multiple View Controllers : MVC Design Pattern